hikrdu/MedStock-clinic-control/README.md

-# MedStock - Clinic Inventory Control System
+# Clinic Inventory Control System

 ## About